laroo/Pyro2-Reignited/README.md

 6th

 Fix: all gas cans explode at the same time instead of waiting for the fuse or a near wall exploding.
 Floorplan generator sometimes causes the user not be able to walk for a few blocks.
 Make sure there are no wall blocking the user from walking around.

+7th

+Reducing wall density from 30% to 25% is a bit too much; make it smarter.
+Slow down burning the walls and animate it.
+Make sure the user has max 5 gas bombs and add an indicator how many bombs there are left.
+Start the fuse automatically after 10 seconds if the user didn't start it yet and show a timer.
+If the fuse reaches the user it's the end of the game.
+Wait until the fuse and walls are burned and show the final burned percentage and used bombs.